 Well, how would you feel if you were forced to yell a name like "Estella" into a dark, cold, empty mansion with a creepy, half-dead lady watching you?

 Pip doesn't know what to do with himself.
-He has never doubted his hands, boots, or jacks before.
+He's never doubted his hands, boots, or jacks before.
 What is going on?
 Aren't mid-life crises supposed to happen in the middle of life?

 Miss Havisham tells Pip to come back in six days, and she orders Estella to give him some food.

 Naturally, Pip starts to cry, which totally pleases Estella, and then she leaves him outside.
 Pip has to kick a wall a little bit and twist his hair in order to get his tears and emotions out.

 He starts to look around the "garden" and it's in need of an Extreme Makeover.
 Everything is dead and withered.
 (We're thinking that's symbolic.)